Goal (ice hockey): Goal horn

-The trend of sounding a horn when the home teams scored a goal originated in the 1973 Stanley Cup Final against Montreal, as Chicago Blackhawks owner Bill Wirtz had the horn of his yacht installed in the Blackhawks' Chicago Stadium home rink, and had it sound after Blackhawks goals.
+The trend of sounding a horn when the home team scores a goal originated in the 1973 Stanley Cup Finals between the Montreal Canadiens and the Chicago Black Hawks.
+Black Hawks owner Bill Wirtz had the horn of his yacht installed in the team’s home arena, Chicago Stadium, and had it sound after Black Hawks goals.
 This practice become commonplace in professional hockey.
 In 2022, all goal horns are paired with a song.
-Some notable ones include The Fratellis' Chelsea Dagger, used by the Chicago Blackhawks, Tim McGraw's I Like It, I Love It, which has a couple words substituted to fit the Nashville Predators, and Ray Castoldi, the music director and organist and Madison Square Garden's Slapshot, a song used by the New York Rangers since 1995.
+Some notable ones include "Lithium" by Nirvana used by the Seattle Kraken, The Fratellis' "Chelsea Dagger" used by the Chicago Blackhawks, Tim McGraw's "I Like It, I Love It", which has a couple words substituted to fit the Nashville Predators, and Ray Castoldi, the music director and organist and Madison Square Garden's "Slapshot", a song used by the New York Rangers since 1995.
+The Washington Capitals use personalized goal songs chosen by each player - examples include Alexander Ovechkin using "Shake, Rattle and Roll" for his goals and Aliaksei Protas using "How Much Is the Fish?".